sama1mansn/greenfield-docs/docs/guide/core-concept/cross-chain/interface.md

 # Primitive Interfaces

-This document give a detailed introduction of cross-chain primitives that have been defined on BSC to enable developers to manage greenfield resources on the BSC directly.
+This document give a detailed introduction of cross-chain primitives that have been defined on EVM-compatible chains to enable developers to manage greenfield resources on the EVM-compatible chains directly.

 The [Greenfield-Contracts Repo](https://github.com/bnb-chain/greenfield-contracts) is the underlying backbone of the cross chain communication protocol.
-It is responsible for implementing the core cross-chain communication functionality that enables seamless interaction between Greenfield and BSC networks.
+It is responsible for implementing the core cross-chain communication functionality that enables seamless interaction between Greenfield and EVM-compatible chains, like BSC and opBNB.
 The library handles the complexities of cross-chain operations, ensuring secure and efficient communication.

 During the development process, developers are most likely to interact with the following contracts: `CrossChain`, `BucketHub`, `ObjectHub` and `GroupHub`.
 They provide the following interfaces respectively: